DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 3 - Security Architecture and Engineering.md

     * controls over electormagnetic emmissions is no addressed
     * evaluation of the strenght of cryptographic alogrithms is not explicitly laided out
 * **Authorization to Operate (ATO)**
-  * official approval to use secured equipement for operational objectives / use
+  * full official approval to use secured equipement for operational objectives / use
   * part or Risk Management Framework ([NIST SP 800-37r2](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-37r2.pdf))
-  * **_Authorizating Official (AO)_**
-    * person/persons who performs the assessment and assignment of ATOs
-    * authorized entity who can evaluate IT/IS systems, its operations, and its risks, and potentially issue an ATO
-    * has the discresion to determine which breaches or security changes result in a loss of ATO.
-Can be either a modest intrusion event or the application of a substantial security patch could cause the ngegation of an ATO
   * issued for 3 years and must be reobtained whenever one of the following occurs:
     * The ATO time frame has expired
     * The system experiences a significant security change and/or breach